-Each site environment's backups are located on the Backups tab for that environment in the Pantheon Dashboard.
+Each site environment has its own backup located on the Backups tab in the Pantheon Dashboard.

-We do not recommend directly restoring a Live environment from a backup; instead, restore to Dev or Test, then pull the code change and clone the content to Live.
+We do not recommend directly restoring a Live environment from a backup.
+It is better to restore to Dev or Test, then pull the code change and clone the content to Live.
 This will minimize user-facing downtime.

 If you need to restore your site to before the latest deployment, we recommend undoing your last commit or deploy before attempting a site restore.

 If you need to restore your database or file uploads, we recommend using the Dashboard Import tool, using the URL from the appropriate backup.
 If your backup files are larger than 500MB, you will need to need to save them locally and manually import the database or sftp/rsync your file uploads.

 It is important that you and your team know that this is a destructive process that will wipe your database and files, and restore them from the backup.
 It will also restore the codebase to the state the environment was in when backed up.

 When a restore starts, it is placed in a queue and executed.
 Depending on the size of the site, this operation may take some time.
 Be patient and do not attempt to restart the restore unless you are confident that it completed.
 During the restore process, files might show as missing and the site as unavailable.
 When in doubt, contact support.